jessyhalife/jessyhalife/README.md

 ### Hello World 👋
-I'm a Software Engineer
+I'm a Fullstack Software Engineer

-🔭  Working on Health SW
+🔭 I’m currently working on Health

+😄 Pronouns: She/Her
 📫  Reach me @ jessyhalife
 <!--
 **jessyhalife/jessyhalife** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.